Amonsiba/EE282/homework4.md

 **1. Calculate the N50 of your assembly and compare it to the Drosophila community reference's contig N50**<br>
 Drosophila community reference's contig [N50](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001215.4)

-_Code use output file from previous section_
+_Code uses output file from previous section_

 >
 >To view the N50 of my assembled sequence <br>